ashakoen/next-js-flux1-replicate/README.md

 ## 📄 License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+This means:

+- You can use, modify, and distribute this software
+- If you modify this software and make it available over a network (e.g., as a web service), you MUST make your modified source code available to users of that service
+- All derivative works must also be licensed under AGPL-3.0
+- Full license text is available in the [LICENSE](LICENSE) file

 ## 📬 Contact